skrishnamurthy2/hangman/README.md

 The body of this error code in the error field gives the detail on the above error

+HTTP 500 - Something unexpected happened during the update of the game

 # Schema

 The schema for game is stored as follows